 These are my comments on the three prize-winning poems.

-FIRST PRIZE The House that Jack Built is a truly outstanding political poem.
+The House that Jack Built is a truly outstanding political poem.
 A writer needs great discipline to combine polemical passion with technical precision.
 I think that all readers, whatever their own views, must acknowledge the skill with which this poet re-shapes and re-writes a traditional rhyme.
 The new, coldly furious lines are marshalled to a bleak and stunning close.

 The witty energy of its title animates the whole of this marvellous short poem, And here’s to Mr. Darwin.
 This is an exuberant world in miniature, with work, study, class division, sex and science in one heady brew.
 It is poetry’s answer to adrenaline.

-THIRD PRIZE The Wedding Speech is that rare and lovely beast: a happy poem.
+The Wedding Speech is that rare and lovely beast: a happy poem.
 Narrated with gentle precision, it is often humorous, but, unlike most wedding speeches, always respectful to its subjects.
 Brightly colloquial, deeply affectionate, it could not be more welcome.

 OUR JUDGE, Alison Brackenbury, born in Lincolnshire in 1953, comes from a long line of skilled farmworkers.
 She now lives in Gloucestershire and has published nine collections of poems.
 Her work has won an Eric Gregory Award and a Cholmondeley Award.
 She reviews poetry for leading journals, including P N Review and Poetry London.
 Her work has been heard many times on BBC Radio, and she has been interviewed in the national press about her interest in promoting poetry via the Internet, especially on Facebook and Twitter.